chaturay/serverless-artillery/README.md

 Use arbitrary script files

-`$ slsart -s my.other.script.yml`
+`$ slsart -s /my/path/to/my.other.script.yml`

-Configure a generated script on the CLI (hit your.endpoint.com with 10 requests per second, scaling up to 25 requests per second over 60 seconds)
+Generate a customizable script on the CLI (hit `https://your.endpoint.com` with `10` requests per second, scaling up to `25` requests per second over `60` seconds)

-`$ slsart script -e http://your.endpoint.com -d 60 -r 10 -t 25`
+`$ slsart script -e https://your.endpoint.com -d 60 -r 10 -t 25`

-Create a local copy of the function that can be editted and redeployed with the new settings.
-This enables more advanced configurations of the function to load VPC hosted services or other non-default use cases.
+Generate a local copy of the function that can be edited and redeployed with your changed settings.
+This enables more advanced configurations of the function to send [load against VPC hosted services](https://serverless.com/framework/docs/providers/aws/vpc/), [use CSV files to specify variables in your URLs](https://artillery.io/docs/script-reference.html#Payloads) (hint: put your `csv` in the same directory as your `serverless.yml` and redeploy), or other non-default use cases.
 Similarly, you'll want to do this if you need to alter hard-coded limits.
-See https://docs.serverless.com for configuration related documentation.
+See https://docs.serverless.com for function configuration related documentation.
+See https://artillery.io/docs for script configuration related documentation.

 ```
 $ slsart configure